Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Including:

-Bank loans maturing within 12 months after the reporting date
+Bank loans due for repayment within 12 months after the reporting date

 611

-Loans maturing within 12 months after the reporting date 612
+Loans due to be repaid within 12 months after the reporting date 612

 Accounts payable 620